Social value of work. Human values in social psychology

 financial savings

-love for god
+love of god

 harmony of soul and psyche